GoogleContainerTools/skaffold/integration/examples/custom-buildx/README.md

-Take a look at the [skaffold.yaml](skaffold.yaml), which uses a _custom builder_ to invoke `docker buildx` to containerize source code.
+Take a look at the [skaffold.yaml](skaffold.yaml), which uses a _custom builder_ to invoke `docker buildx` to containerize source code for two platforms.
 For more information about custom builders, see the Skaffold custom builder [documentation](https://skaffold.dev/docs/how-tos/builders/#custom-build-script-run-locally).
-Note that Skaffold builders are different from Docker Buildx builders.
+Note that Skaffold builders are different from `docker buildx` builders.

+Next look at the Kubernetes [pod descriptor](k8s/pod.yaml) and notice the use of _node affinities_ to instruct Kubernetes to scheduler the workload on nodes running either `linux/arm64` or `linux/amd64`.
+It is important to realize that Kubernetes does not examine the referenced container images to determine the possible platforms.

 ##### Step 3: Build and deploy the example